Have you ever purchased a piece of art or taken a photo that you intend to frame in your home, but aren’t quite sure where to start?

 Acrylic is quickly becoming the new popular picture frame cover choice, as it is not only more durable, but lighter, too.

-Cover Finish (Clear or Non-Glare)
+Cover Finish (Clear, Non-Glare, or Conservation Clear)

-First, there is the clear finish, which is the most conventional, and would be ideal for most art.
+First, there is the clear finish, which is the most conventional and would be ideal for most art.
 As the name suggests, it would be crystal clear, like looking through a window.

 The second option is non-glare — this will lightly diffuse and soften the color of your artwork to prevent extreme glare from direct light sources.

-Here at Frame It Easy, we exclusively use acrylic, and offer it in two types: clear and non-glare.
-Our ACRYLITE® Clear Acrylic offers the beautiful clarity of the finest picture frame glazing at half the weight of glass and many times the impact resistance.
+Our Clear Acrylic offers the beautiful clarity of the finest picture frame glazing at half the weight of glass and many times the impact resistance.
 Additionally, it blocks some ultraviolet light.
-It is the preferred material for larger framed art and provides the safety warranted in high traffic areas.
+It is the preferred material for larger framed art and provides the safety warranted in high-traffic areas.
 It is the ideal glazing material for museums, galleries, and homes.
-Our ACRYLITE® Non-Glare Acrylic has all of the clarity, impact resistance, and ultraviolet protection of our Clear Acrylic, but with a very fine matted coating which elegantly diffuses light and reduces reflections.

 For more information on the differences between covers, check out our post, Acrylic vs. Glass Picture Frame Covers: Which Is Best?